-- Despite being a law graduate, a love for words and serendipity started Nesa on a career as a sub-editor with Business Times 17 years ago.
+- Despite being a law graduate, a love for words and serendipity started Nesa on a career as a sub-editor with Business Times 19 years ago.
 She has since worked for several English language newspapers in Malaysia as well as abroad and has never managed to escape the realm of business news.
-When not in the newsroom she can be found buried in a book, traveling or indulging in dark chocolate and tea.
-Nesa is a firm advocate of cats and pear cider.
+When not in the newsroom she can be found buried in a book, travelling or indulging in dark chocolate and tea.
+Nesa is a firm believer in the merits of cats, books, and mead.

-- A geology graduate turned writer, Khairie was previously a sub-editor in the legal publishing industry before making the jump into full-time writing.
-He is especially interested in real estate and property matters.
-When not cracking his head over business and finance, he enjoys writing on other subjects and is known to be unnaturally fond of em dashes.
+- A geology graduate turned writer, Khairie was in the legal publishing industry for a while before finding himself in journalism.
+He enjoys shining light onto important matters kept in shadows and wishes people are as honest as rocks — after all his geology professor once said rocks are more honest than judges.
+When not cracking his head over business and corporate drama, he enjoys writing on other subjects and is known to be unnaturally fond of em dashes.